 Unputdownable, but I’ve gone for the “reading sessions in public bars and cafes” so far.
 As ever, already three interruptions of the “what are you reading?” followed by “why?”.
 Two knew they knew the name Humboldt, and one knew his name is associated with several things – the University in Berlin, many biological species and many geographical features and locations.
 In fact one of the earliest things in the book is that fact, that his name has been given to many more things than any other person.

 Mind-boggling list of people influenced by him in person and in his writings.
 Too many to list.
-I’ve mentioned two politicians already, but for now let’s add Verne, Goethe, Schelling, Thoreau, Emerson (say) and Darwin, the latter on whom Humboldt’s writings were formative, much referenced before, during and after his Voyages on the Beagle, including natural selection itself.
+I’ve mentioned politicians – Napoleon, Jefferson and Bolivar – already, but for now let’s add Verne, Goethe, Schelling, Thoreau, Emerson (say) and Darwin, the latter on whom Humboldt’s writings were formative, much referenced before, during and after his Voyages on the Beagle, including natural selection itself.

 Empiricism Plus.
 The sense that knowing something, anything, involved one’s direct emotional subjective reaction to it as well as acquaintance with the objectively observable facts recurs in both Humboldt and his admirers.
 Count me in.
 The poetic, romantic language associated with this, together with the Prussian Napoleonic & Parisian people, places & events, put me in mind of the Russian classics, Dostoevsky, Tolstoy and more.